ml-opensource/platty/README.md

 `AlertDialog`/`CupertinoAlertDialog` -> `PAlertDialog`

+### Properties Specific to a platform have a prefix
 Any widgets that have ios-only or android-only counterparts, they are prefixed to `android`/`ios` accordingly:

 For example `PButton`, `androidShape` applies to `RaisedButton.shape` property.
 It does not exist on a `CupertinoButton`.
 However `CupertinoButton` has a `borderRadius` and `pressedOpacity`.
 Those two props become `iosBorderRadius` and `iosPressedOpacity`.

 ## Helpers

+This library bundles a few standard functions to easily return code that is unique for each platform.
+Instead of checking
+and switching on the result of `Theme.of(context).targetPlatform`, utilize the following methods:

 ### Specific Platform Instance